universal-ctags/ctags/docs/optlib.rst

 	--regex-Man=/^\.TH[[:space:]]{1,}"([^"]{1,})".*/\1/t/{exclusive}{icase}{scope=push}
 	--regex-Gdbinit=/^#//{exclusive}

-Note that the last example only has two '``/``' forward slashes following the regex pattern, as a shortened form when no kind-spec exists.
+Note that the last example only has two '``/``' forward-slashes following the regex pattern, as a shortened form when no kind-spec exists.

 The ``--mline-regex-<LANG>`` option also follows the above format.
 The